 In fact, many veterinarians caution owners and suggest never giving their dog a bone.
-However, despite the dangers, uncooked, beef marrow rich bones are an excellent resource to a dog’s oral health.
+However, despite the dangers, uncooked, beef marrow-rich bones are an excellent resource for a dog’s oral health.
 On the other hand, fish and poultry bones are too fragile and tiny for safe eating and better avoided.

 The act of chewing on a bone is not only an inherent pastime for dogs, but also creates a multitude of enzymes that attack and break down plaque and tartar.
 Safety is made a priority by continuously watching your pet as they enjoy a bone, as well as only letting them gnaw at it for 10-15 minutes at a time.
 Consult your veterinarian before purchasing a chew-safe bone for your pooch, or choose safer dental dog treats instead.

 Raw bones cooked on low heat for a couple of hours will result in a no-mystery-ingredient stock you can add to any of your pet’s meals.
-Here's a tip: adding a little bit of acidity, such as a vinegar or lemon juice, to the simmering stew will help draw out the nutrients hidden in the bones.
+Here's a tip: adding a few acidities, such as vinegar or lemon juice, to the simmering stew will help draw out the nutrients hidden in the bones.